quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 - **Profit Factor** : 1.66
 - **Win Rate (%)**: 72.71%

-## 📌 Strategy Performance Report (Backtested Period : From June 2001 to June 2025)
+## 📌 Strategy Performance Report (Backtested Period : From May 2002 to June 2025)

 This repository summarizes the performance of a trading strategy applied to Hang Seng Index Futures (HSI), highlighting core performance metrics, risk statistics, and trade breakdown.